intrepidbird/intrepidbird/README.md

 - 🌱 I’m currently learning Competition Math and Cybersecurity.
 - 💞️ I’m looking to collaborate on picoCTF 2023 Cryptography Writeups (hard challenges please).
 - 📫 How to reach me: intrepidman2010@gmail.com or `intrepidbird` on discord.
-- 💻 Python is the BEST programming language in my opinion.
+- 💻 Python is the GOAT programming language in my opinion.
 - ⚡ Fun fact: My GitHub username used to be `realrealAlexS`
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - 👨‍💻 I compete in a lot of CTFs but write about one writeup for each of them (writeup prize lol)